 Promptness is expected as a general rule.
 If you are consistently late to class, your grade will be negatively affected.

-You are allowed one (1) unexcused absence in this class and two absences total if one or both of those absences are excused.
+You are allowed one (1) unexcused absence in this class and two absences total if at least one of those absences is excused.
 An excused absence is documented in terms of medical illness/emergency, family illness/emergency, required by a court of law, a religious holiday, or university business.
-If you miss more than two class sessions, you will receive an "F' in the class (even if the absences are excused).
+If you miss more than two class sessions, or if you have more than one unexcused absence, you will receive an "F' in the class (even if the absences are excused).
 Missing this many class sessions (more than 20% of the term) undermines the integrity of the classroom experience.
 If you miss this much class because of illness or a family emergency, you should meet with the Graduate Director to discuss withdrawal options.

 All assignments are due on assigned days.
 There will be NO MAKE UPS.
 Documented illnesses or documented emergencies are the only exception to this policy.
 Changes in work schedules, personal celebrations (e.g., birthdays), or vacations are NOT considered to be legitimate reasons for missing assignment deadlines or class meetings.
 If you miss a quiz and have documentation for your absence then you will take the quiz on the next date you attend class.

 Students with disabilities should provide me with documentation from the Office of Students with Disabilities.

 Cellular Phones: If you have a cellular phone, turn it off or set it to vibrate, and keep it in your backpack or purse.
 All cell phones must be put away during the class session.
 I will confiscate cellular phones for the remainder of the class session if you are sending or reading text messages or using your phone to check email/surf the Internet.

 Please make sure my e-mail address is listed on your approved list if you are using a commercial e-mail provider.